What is 10 Things?

 Each ‘thing’ will be published and archived on our 10 Things blog.
 Only course participants will be able to access the blog.
 You should be aware that:

 - The course will be delivered via a blog and the content held on Google Drive.
-We recommend that non Scottish Government staff check to ensure they have access to Google Drive before joining the course.
+We recommend that non Scottish Government staff check to ensure they have access to Google Drive and Weebly before joining the course.

 - The 10 Things blog is private.
 The content is only visible to 10 Things participants.